On the Isoperimetric Riemannian Penrose Inequality: Isoperimetric Riemannian Penrose Inequality

-along the level sets $\partial \Omega_t =\partial \set{w_1 \leq t}$ of the weak IMCF \cite[Geroch Monotonicity Formula 5.8]{huisken_inverse_2001} with a novel, fairly simple, asymptotic comparison between $\ma_H(\partial\Omega_t)$ and $\ma_{\mathrm{iso}}(\Omega_t)$ as $t\to +\infty$ (see \cref{thm:mass_control_IMCF}).
-Indeed, we can differentiate quantities involved in the definition of the quasi-local Isoperimetric mass using this tool and recombine them to recover the Hawking mass, exploiting some favourable properties of the weak IMCF.
+is the \textit{Hawking mass} \cite{hawking_gravitationalradiationexpandinguniverse_1968} and $\Omega_t =\set{w_1 \leq t}$ are the sublevels of the weak IMCF \cref{eq:IMCF}.
+The second one is a novel, fairly simple, asymptotic comparison between $\ma_H(\partial\Omega_t)$ and $\ma_{\mathrm{iso}}(\Omega_t)$ as $t\to +\infty$ (see \cref{thm:mass_control_IMCF}).
+Indeed, we can apply the de l'H\^opital's rule to differentiate the quasi-local Isoperimetric mass.
+Exploiting some favourable properties of the weak IMCF, we manipulate the resulting expression to recover the Hawking mass.